melowntech/workshop/tutorials/geojson-part2.rst

         [-122.489622,  37.834831]
     ], 'float', null, 'track-to-hill');

-We added track up to Slacker Hill.
+We added a track up to Slacker Hill.
 Next we'll make it red again.
-You should have at this point idea how to achieve it by yourself.
+You should at this point have an idea how to achieve it yourself.

 .. code:: javascript